Chet Holifield Federal Building

 “No Action” Alternative No. 1 assumes that tenants would remain within the existing CHFB and no new construction or relocation would occur.
 Minor repairs would occur as needed and maintenance and operation of the existing facilities would continue.

-The GSA will hold a virtual public meeting for the FEIS on Tuesday, March 16, 2021 from 4:30 pm to 6:30 pm Pacific Time to garner public input on the different alternatives.
+The GSA held a virtual public meeting for the Final EIS on Tuesday, March 16, 2021 from 4:30 pm to 6:30 pm Pacific Time to garner public input on the different alternatives.

-After the virtual public meeting, public comments on the FEIS will be accepted by GSA until Wednesday, April 7, 2021.
-The virtual public meeting instructions are available for viewing here.
+After the virtual public meeting, public comments on the Final EIS were accepted by GSA until Wednesday, April 7, 2021.
+The City’s comment letter is available for viewing here.

 For more information regarding the preparation of the FEIS or to provide written comments, contact Osmahn A. Kadri, Regional Environmental Quality Advisor/NEPA Project Manager, GSA, at 415-522-3617 or email@example.com or send comments to: